tao101/Self-Hosted-Next.js-Supabase-Fullstack-Starter-Template/architecture.md

     - **Migration Execution on Staging:** As part of the staging deployment process (ideally _before_ the new application version is live), Supabase migrations are automatically applied to the staging Supabase instance. _(See "Supabase Migrations in Coolify Deployments" below)_

 5.  **Production Deployment:**
-    - After successful testing and validation in the staging environment, the `staging` branch is merged into the `production` branch.
+    - After successful testing and validation in the staging environment, the `staging` branch is merged into the `production` (main) branch.
-    - **Automated Deployment to Production on Coolify:** Coolify automatically deploys the `production` branch to the production environment upon merge.
+    - **Automated Deployment to Production on Coolify:** Coolify automatically deploys the `production` (main) branch to the production environment upon merge.
     - **Migration Execution on Production:** Similar to staging, Supabase migrations are automatically applied to the production Supabase instance as part of the production deployment process. _(See "Supabase Migrations in Coolify Deployments" below)_

 ## Supabase Migrations in Coolify Deployments